 We decided to adventure off the island to hop around the different island beaches.
 We discovered giant jellyfish everywhere in the water and realize why locals may not find swimming so enticing as beautiful as they appear, the jellyfish will kill a human.

-We arrive to Paradise Beach but also known as LOVE ISLAND where transsexuals and gay men come to holiday.
+We arrive at Paradise Beach by boat.
+Also known as LOVE ISLAND where transsexuals and gay men come on holiday. |

-Garden ENTRANCE to Love Island Cabins
+Garden ENTRANCE to Love Island Cabins |

-Sculptures of animals are featured throughout Love Islands garden.
+Sculptures of animals are featured throughout Love Islands garden. |

-Using drift wood, sculptures and flowers to create a wild looking garden at Love Island.
+Using driftwood, sculptures, and flowers to create a wild looking garden at Love Island. |

-There is several animals represented in the garden and noticed later throughout Thailand that the sculptures are widely used to decorate outside door ways and walk ways.
+There are several animals represented in the garden and noticed throughout Thailand that these sculptures are widely used to decorate outside doorways and walkways. |

 Buddhism spirituality and its practices are evident even in the remotest of areas.
+There are daily offerings displayed on the prayer temples. |

 Paradise beach is also known as Love Island which it turns out it is a holiday place for transsexual Thai men but in its offseason.
 Jim goes off on his own and comes across a few transsexuals having a relaxing moment and where very pleased to have Jim the blue-eyed Canadian join them for a cold beer and pineapple.
 They had a great time laughing and talking while Dieter and I went off exploring without cameras.
 Being gay in Thailand is not frowned upon but accepted as calmly as bugs that fly.
 The standards of the cabins were scary at best but just down the beach was an exclusive resort being built for foreigners to land by boat.

 Here's hoping the Capt.
-Bow will come back to pick us up!
+Bow will come back to pick us up! |

-Emerald Island was totaled during the Tsunami and the resort is gone but there appears that its going to be rebuilt.
+Emerald Island was totaled during the Tsunami and the old resort is gone but it is going to be rebuilt. |

 Since the 2004 India Ocean Tsunami, we noticed many of the islands we visited, where getting new fancy resorts owned by foreign money, being taken over and possibly stolen from local family owned resorts of the past.
 Another Tsunami will hit again but that doesn’t seem to put off oodles of money pouring into these islands to grab at the tourist dollar.